JohannesHausch/SDI_Documentation/SDI_documentation/LDAP.md

 1. Create the file add_olcRootPW.ldif  with `touch add_olcRootPW.ldif`.

-2. Edit the 'add_oldRootPW.ldif' file by incorporating a securely hashed password, ensuring its format aligns with the provided sample.
+2. Edit the add_oldRootPW.ldif file by incorporating a securely hashed password, ensuring its format aligns with the provided sample.
 ```
 # cat add_olcRootPW.ldif
 dn: olcDatabase={0}config,cn=config